coleslaw-org/coleslaw/docs/plugin-api.md

-* **New markup formats**, for example the [ReStructuredText plugin](http://github.com/redline6561/coleslaw/blob/master/plugins/rst.lisp), can be created by definining an appropriate `render-content` method.
+* **New markup formats**, for example the [ReStructuredText plugin](http://github.com/redline6561/coleslaw/blob/master/plugins/rst.lisp), can be created by definining an appropriate `render-text` method.
 The method takes `text` and `format` arguments and is [EQL-specialized](http://www.gigamonkeys.com/book/object-reorientation-generic-functions.html#defmethod) on the format.
 Format should be a keyword matching the file